Transport and Logistics Experts

 Telephone +61 2 9114 1816 Email firstname.lastname@example.org

 Professor Michael Bell is Professor of Ports and Maritime Logistics.
 He teaches two masters units, one on Port Management and another on Maritime Management and Logistics, and contributes to a third masters unit on International Freight Management.
-His research spans flow and control in degradable transport networks, with a focus on logistics, as well as optimal decision-making under uncertainty.
-He is Convenor of the International Symposium on Transportation and Traffic Theory, on the advisory board of a number of international peer reviewed journals, and associate editor of Maritime Policy and Management.
+His research spans flow and control in transport networks, with a focus on maritime logistics, as well as optimal decision-making under uncertainty, with logistical applications.
+He is Convenor of the International Symposium on Transportation and Traffic Theory, on the advisory board of a number of international peer reviewed journals (including Transportation Research B), and associate editor of Maritime Policy and Management.